 Not to mention my stitches had come apart again and they couldn’t stitch me back up this time so I was in a lot of pain, still bleeding heavily and healing very slowly.
 I was barely even finding time to try either of them on the boob and once my other half went back to work, I could barely find the time to express either.

 That was the point where I thought ‘enough’s enough’ – I couldn’t cope with any more.
-I’d expressed (poorly) for three weeks but was barely making any milk and just making myself miserable – it was all too much.
+I’d expressed (albeit very pathetically) for three weeks but was barely making any milk and just making myself miserable.
+It was all too much.

 So the pump was banished and we bottle-fed them fully from then on.
 I’d like to say I was relieved and happier after but actually the guilt was unbearable.
 I was so upset and felt like a total failure.